 Why Does my Dog Vomit Bile?

-There are many differences between the physiology of a dog the physiology of a human; this is why we categorically condemn medicating your pet by yourself with human medicine, as it endangers its health and its life.
+There are many differences between the physiology of a dog and the physiology of a human; this is why we categorically condemn medicating your pet by yourself with human medicine, as it endangers its health and its life.

 However, there are many similarities between your organism and your pet's that can help you better understand certain conditions.
 While these conditions and diseases may be common, they can also become serious.